 Networking in any business is important; as an independent artist, your ability to network is critical to your success.
 Networking means that you seek to meet people who could be potential buyers.

 Being a great networker is actually a skill set that great networkers work to develop.
-This is because a great networker is not just a good talker but also a great listener.
+This is because a great networker is a good talker and a great listener.
 A great networker is also curious about other people and will ask the right questions to know the right people.

-A great networker will be able to talk about their art without seeming pushy or seeming like their only objective is to sell their art.
-A great networker does not just focus on what someone can do for them, but they are genuinely interested in the person they are talking to.
+A great networker can talk about their art without seeming pushy or seeming like their only objective is to sell their art.
+A great networker does not just focus on what someone can do for them; they are genuinely interested in the person they are talking to.

 Networking is all about connections, but it is about connecting and meeting the right people and helping to connect people.
 Networking is essential if you do not want to be on social media; it is a skill you can actively develop.